yuvalshifriss/age-of-death-prediction/README.md

   - Linear Regression, Ridge, Lasso, ElasticNet
   - Decision Trees, Random Forest, Gradient Boosting
   - SVR, XGBoost, KNN
-- Evaluates each using multiple random seeds
+- Evaluates each using Repeated K-Fold Cross-Validation
 - Ranks models based on a user-defined metric: `mse`, `mae`, or `r2`
 - Saves the **best model** and its training metadata
 - Predicts the **age at death** for patients in the **test dataset**, which consists only of individuals who died during the study period.